Need to know

 On departure

 Cookers The cookers do not have auto-ignition, so you need to light with a match or lighter.
 To do so turn and depress the cooker knob, light, and keep depressed for a few seconds.
 Please try to keep the cookers and grill pan as clean as possible.
-The cookers have gas shutoff valves to prevent gas escaping if the flame is extinguished.
+The cookers have gas shut-off valves to prevent gas escaping if the flame is extinguished.

 Gas supply The gas shut off valve is in the hut on the wall opposite the door.
 The gas bottles do not need any maintenance so please don’t try to open the cages.
 The gas cookers have their own isolator valves.
 Please ensure all valves are turned off before you leave.

-Hut Lighting System The hut has a solar panel and battery.
 The main switch is opposite the door in the corner.
-When switched on a red LED is illuminated so please use it as a reminder to switch off when you leave.
-Especially in low-sunlight times please try to conserve the battery by avoiding leaving unnecessary lights on.
+When switched on a red LED indicates power for the lighting and a blue LED power for the water UV system.
+Please use these as a reminder to switch off when you leave. .

 Security The door key also fits the padlock on the store shed door.
 The windows have bolted shutters.
 Store the shutters indoors in the porch and keep the bolts safe on the window sills.
-Please do make sure the shutters are tightly bolted when you leave.
+Please do make sure the shutters are firmly bolted when you leave.

 Washing Facilities are limited to the one cold tap and personal hygiene standards may fall below the national average.
 This is not normally an issue even with a full hut and is easily remedied on departure.
 There appear to be no long-term adverse effects.

-Water supply The water stop-cock is in the corner behind the stove under the worktop.
-There is a single cold tap in the hut fed from the stream behind the hut, but the water may be contaminated by ponies and sheep.
-You must boil all water used for drinking, teeth cleaning, colonic irrigation, or any other invasive treatments.
+Until we have tested the water quality provided by the new system please continue to boil all water used for drinking, teeth cleaning, colonic irrigation, or any other invasive treatments.
 There is a large billypot with its own gas burner, and plenty of kettles to help.
-The top of the stove is also a good place to keep a kettle on the go.
+The top of the stove is also a good place to keep a kettle on the go, or just to take the chill off tap water before boiling on the cookers..

 Wi-Fi and mobile The cottage is Wi-Fi free, zero G, and contactless.
 This means you will enjoy your life more at Cwm Eigiau.